-The best ways to cut down your screen time across all your devices
+All the ways you can reduce screen time across your devices

 Learn to take a break.